Derby: Local government

 By traditional definitions, Derby is the county town of Derbyshire; the county's quarter sessions were held at Derby and knights of the shire were elected there, with County Hall on St Mary's Gate being built in 1660 to host such courts and meetings.
 When elected county councils were established in 1889, Derbyshire County Council initially used County Hall as its meeting place, but moved to Smedley's Hydro in Matlock in 1955.

 Between 1889 and 1974 Derby was a county borough, independent from the county council.
 It then became a lower-tier district council with the county council providing county-level services between 1974 and 1997.
 On 1 April 1997, Derby City Council became a unitary authority, regaining its independence from the county council.
 On 7 July 2014, Derby's first ever Youth Mayor, Belal Butt (a student from Chellaston Academy), was elected by the Mayor of Derby.

+Under current local government restructuring plans it is planned that a Southern Derbyshire unitary authority, to exist from 2028, will include Derby as well as adjacent areas.